 - Watch your teen thrive.

-Other Services We Offer in Scotch Plains, NJ
+Other Services We Offer in Scotch Plains and Branchburg, NJ

 Online therapy for teens isn’t the only service that we offer at Brave Minds Psychological Services.
 For adults, we provide trauma therapy, food allergy therapy, and couples counseling.
 Additionally, we have postpartum counseling and birth trauma therapy.
 We offer teen anxiety treatment, social phobia therapy for teens, child sexual abuse therapy, child anxiety treatment, and more.
-Our services are offered in person at our Scotch Plains, NJ office and through online therapy in New Jersey
+Our services are offered in person at both our Scotch Plains and Branchburg, NJ offices, and through online therapy in New Jersey